 Best for: Families with younger kids, classic Disneyland fans

 The approach I personally use most at rope drop, both with and without my kids, is to make a beeline for Fantasyland.
 Objectively speaking, this strategy is the one that is going to get you the most rides in the shortest period of time.
 If you are really aiming to have a jam-packed fully optimized day riding as many attractions as humanly possible in one or both parks, starting in Fantasyland is the way to do it.
-(Starting here is the key to how I regularly ride 10 attractions at Disneyland before 10:00am - post coming soon on that too!)

 The rides in Fantasyland are generally quite short without pre-shows that take up time.
 That means you can bounce from one ride to another very speedily before crowds build.
 None of these rides offer Lightning Lane access, so you don't have a lot of other options to experience them with short waits, except maybe riding late at night.